Leaving Academia: The Career Transition Guide for Professors, PhD Candidates, Scientists and Humanists

 What Makes a Cover Letter Effective for PhD Career Transitions

-• Why this specific role aligns with your experience and expertise
+• Why this role aligns with your expertise

 Mastering Your Elevator Pitch: The Essential Tool for Academic Career Transitions